team-mark/mark-services/README.md

-# ts-node-api-shell
+# Mark Services
-A shell project for nodejs + typescript web api applications.
+A collection of projects that support the Mark back-end.

 ## Features
 - Gulp